Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 ![](../../images/PrivacyEnhancements.png)

-In this example we walk through the flow of a private transaction on a 'privacy enhanced contract' between Nodes A & B.
+In this example we walk through the flow of a private transaction on a "privacy enhanced contract" between Nodes A & B.

 1. User pushing a private transaction from Node A private for Node B